-B Processes
+B. Processes

-We will study concurrent processes inside an operating system and look at one small problem only: How can large amounts of data be transmitted from one process to another by means of buffers stored on a disk?
+We will study concurrent processes inside an operating system and look at one small problem only: how can large amounts of data be transmitted from one process to another by means of a buffer stored on a disk?

-Figure 1 shows this little system and its three components: A process that produces data, a process that consumes data, and a disk buffer that connects them.
+Fig. 1 shows this little system and its three components: a process that produces data, a process that consumes data, and a disk buffer that connects them.